ionic-team/ionic-portals/website/docs/how-to/using-the-portals-plugin.md

     val portalFragment = PortalFragment(portal)

     // listen on the topic "dismiss" and act on the result data.
-    // This is an example to dismiss a containign native DialogFragment.
+    // This is an example to dismiss a containing native DialogFragment.
     PortalsPlugin.subscribe("dismiss") { result ->
         if (result.data == "cancel" || result.data == "success") {
             this.dismiss()